-Dawn Shackleton: TV and film content acquisition and license agreements with major studios and sports organisations around the world and producing home grown content is incredibly expensive.
+Dawn Shackleton: TV and film content acquisition and license agreements with major studios and sports organisations around the world and producing home grown content accredibly expensive.
+Preventing is incredibly expensive.
 Preventing and shutting down content piracy sites on the public and deep web is the top challenge for Sky.
 Preventing and educating customers and staff of the latest phishing scams infringing on Sky's brands is a never-ending task that my team work with cyber security to tackle the issues we face.
-We also work closely with the IP lawyers to close sites, apps and social media accounts that are infringing on Sky's trademarks via a domain name.
-Another big challenge is finding dotCOM domains for new products and services, as most skygenericword. com domains have been registered by domain prospectors if not already owned by Sky.
+We also work closely with the IP lawyers to close sites, apps and social media accounts that are infringing domains for new products and services, as most skygenericword. com domains have been registered by domain prospectors if not already owned by Sky.
 To purchase generic two-word domains is expensive and challenging.
 Lastly having a generic word for a brand makes defending it a rather large brand protection exercise on a global level and across multiple languages and cultures.